-To make the problems even church was able. more difficult, he had just bought a tract of land and owed ber 3, 1918, they decided to fin-\$3,000.
-How to pay \$500 a year, ish the church on the outside without building a church.
+To make the problems even church was able. more difficult, he had just Three years later, on Septembought a tract of land and owed ber 3, 1918, they decided to fin-\$3,000.
+How to pay \$500 a year, ish the church on the outside plus six per cent interest, was, and paint it.
+This work was done in those days, problem enough and the building committee without building a church.

 prayed earnestly over the prob held Jonuary 10, 1919.
 The reclem and the answer came.
-He re- ords show that they also agreed memberd the pledge of his youth to meet in Arkadelphia the foland believing firmly in the lowing Saturday and borrow the built the church which today against the church.
-The records stands as a monument to the show that this was \$100.00. faith which John E. Gaither and Much has been added to the and supervision of Rev. Hicks to be repaid only in case the his little band had in God's building down through the minister but none was available. that the community now has a As a ruling elder, John E. Gaith- beautiful little edifice in , which and worked side by side with his hundred dollars and very quietly er had learned to speak for his to worship.
-Lord and Savior, and now to his During the first thirty-six six long days of work on the years of the Dowell Chapel ed. farm he added a seventh as min- church, it was served by five ister of the little church.
+He re- ords show that they also agreed memberd the pledge of his youth to meet in Arkadelphia the foland believing firmly in the lowing Saturday and borrow the promises of God undertook and deficit and settle all the accounts built the church which today against the church.
+The records stands as a monument to the show that this was \$100.00.

+minister but none was available. that the community now has a As a ruling elder, John E. Gaith- beautiful little edifice in ,which er had learned to speak for his to worship.
+Lord and Savior, and now to his During the first thirty-six six long days of work on the years of the Dowell Chapel farm he added a seventh as min- church, it was served by five ister of the little church. tirement, the Little Rock Pres- een years.